ericniebler/stl2/ext/proxy/Dxxxx.md

 Changing the lambda to accept either a "`pair<int,string> [const &]`" or a "`pair<int const &, string const &> [const &]`" would make the check succeed, but the body of the lambda would fail to compile or have the wrong semantics.

+## Problems with the Cross-type Concepts

+The purpose of the `Common` concept in the Palo Alto report is to make cross-type concepts semantically meaningful.
+The values of different types, `T` and `U`, can be projected into a shared domain where the operation(s) in question can be performed with identical semantics.
+Concepts like `EqualityComparable`, `TotallyOrdered`, and `Relation` use `Common` to enforce the semantic coherence that is needed for equational reasoning, even when argument types differ.

+However, the syntactic requirements of `Common` cause these concepts to be overconstrained.
+The "common" type cannot be any random type with no relation to the other two; rather, objects of the original two types must be explicitly convertible to the common type.
+The somewhat non-intuitive result of this is that `EqualityComparable<T,T>` can be false even when `EqualityComparable<T>` is true, due to the extra `Common<T,T>` constraint on the former and the fact that `Common<T,T>` is false for non-movable types: there is no such permissible explicit "conversion" from `T` to `T` when `T` is non-movable.

+Although not strictly a problem with proxy iterators, the issues with the foundational concepts effect all the parts of the standard library built upon them and so must be addressed.
+The design described below offers a simple solution to an otherwise thorny problem.

 Proposed Design
 =====